CPendergraft/trivia/README.md

 ## Yarn

-run yarn start to initialize, after install dependencies. will run local
+run yarn start to initialize, after installing all the dependencies.
+Project will run on localhost:3000/